univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

-"password_length": int [1]: length of the random password generated for new users "school": str: name (abbreviation) of school this import is for, if not available from input "sourceUID": str [1]: UID of source database "tolerate_errors": int [1]: number of non-fatal UcsSchoolImportErrors to tolerate before aborting, -1 means unlimited "user_deletion": {
+"password_length": int [1]: length of the random password generated for new users "school": str: name (abbreviation) of school this import is for, if not available from input "sourceUID": str [1]: UID of source database "tolerate_errors": int [1]: number of non-fatal errors to tolerate before aborting, -1 means unlimited "user_deletion": {
-	"delete":	bool: if the user should be deleted (false -> it will be deactivated) "expiration": int: number of days before the account will be deleted or deactivated },
+	"delete":	bool: if a user scheduled to be deleted, should actually be deleted (false -> it will be deactivated) "expiration": int: number of days before the account will be deleted or deactivated },
 "user_role": str: if set, all new users from input will have that role (student|staff|teacher|teacher_and_staff)